Mortgage Interest Deduction 2019: Here’s What Qualifies

 What Is the Mortgage Interest Deduction?

 A mortgage interest deduction is an itemized tax deduction that allows homeowners to deduct the interest paid on a loan used to buy, build, or improve a first or second home.
+Please know that deductions may vary by state - consult your tax advisor for questions about these deductions.
 Homeowners who purchased a home prior to December 15, 2017 can deduct interest on the first $1,000,000 of mortgage debt.
 For those who purchased a home after December 15, 2017, a deduction only applies to the first $750,000 of mortgage debt.

 How the Mortgage Interest Deduction Works